 - Once the onion is cooked, add the crumbled bacon, tomatoes, red pepper flakes, brown sugar, salt, ground mustard, and apple cider vinegar.

-- Increase the heat to medium-high and bring to a gentle boil.
+- Mix together and bring to a gentle boil.

 - Remove from heat and serve warm or cold.